 One thing we didn't cover in the basic economics sections is the fact that most music teachers want, and even expect you to sign up for indefinite, weekly lessons.
 While that option is exactly what some students need, it's a one-size-fits-all approach simply doesn't work for everyone.

 You know what fits into your schedule best.
-A good studio will always be upfront honestly about what they think you need.
+A good studio will always be upfront and honest about what they think you need.
 After all, their expertise is what you're buying.
 But, there's no reason you shouldn't be accommodated if you only need one lesson to see if your self-learning is on track, or you can only do once-a-month because of your financial situation.

 The thing is, guitar lessons will, rightfully, always take a back seat to crazy work schedules, sick kids, Christmas and even Vikings games.